Information for Mac OS X users

 On the Mac, in spotlight type 'terminal' and open a terminal window.
 In the terminal window type

-and accept the default location and enter a suitable passphrase.
+Accept the default location and enter a suitable passphrase.

 Copying the public keys to the laboratory filespace